RaulMerelli/Movie-OMDB-browser/README.md

 command=color

-the color should be defined in HTML standard naming or in #HEX format.
+the color have to be defined in HTML standard naming or in #HEX format.

 ### Style change